 The focus for your oral presentation is clear, understandable presentation; well-organized, well-planned, well-timed discussion.
 You don't need to be Mr. or Ms. Slick-Operator—just present the essentials of what you have to say in a calm, organized, well-planned manner.

 When you give your oral presentation, we'll all be listening for the same things.
 Use the following as a requirements list, as a way of focusing your preparations:

 - Plan to explain to the class what the situation of your oral report is, who you are, and who they should imagine they are.
 Make sure that there is a clean break between this brief explanation and the beginning of your actual oral report.

 - Make sure your oral report lasts no longer than 7 minutes.
 Your instructor will work out some signals to indicate when the 7-minute mark is approaching, has arrived, or has past.

-- Use at least one visual—preferably a transparency for the overhead projector.
+- Use at least one visual—preferably slides using presentation software (such as Powerpoint) or transparencies for the overhead projector.
 Flip charts and objects for display are okay.
-But please avoid scribbling stuff on the chalkboard or relying strictly on handouts.
+But please avoid scribbling stuff on the chalkboard or whiteboard or relying strictly on handouts.